Reduced Density Matrix Functional Theory at Finite Temperature: Theoretical Foundations: Finite-temperature reduced density matrix functional theory

 This proof is valid for any finite temperature.
-It is based on the bijectivity of the exponential function which allows us to invert Eq. \eq{eq.proof_rel}, leading to Eq. \eq{eq.proof.uu}.
-At zero temperature this bijectivity breaks down and, in fact, a general one-to-one correspondence $(v_{ext}(x,x')-\mu)\leftrightarrow\Psi$ cannot exist which is easily shown by the following counterexample.
-Assume the following two potentials
+It is based on the bijectivity of the exponential function which allows us to invert Eq.~\Eq{eq.proof_rel}, leading to Eq.~\Eq{eq.proof.uu}.
+At zero temperature, however, this bijectivity breaks down.
+Further elaborations on zero-temperature mappings between external potentials and wavefunctions are given in Appendix~\ref{sec.appendix.counter}.

-where $v_{HF}(x,x')$ denotes the Hartree-Fock potential and $\gamma_{gs}(x,x')$ is the corresponding gs-1RDM.
-Both potentials yield the same gs-determinant for systems with a discrete spectrum and sufficiently small $\alpha$.
-We were able to show in Appendix \ref{sec.appendix.counter} that in general, the one-to-one correspondence between potential and wavefunction persists if and only if there are no pinned occupation numbers, i.e. no occupation numbers equal to 0 or 1.
-The case described above exhibits only pinned states and can therefore be be seen as an extreme case of our general result from Appendix \ref{sec.appendix.counter}.